3D Maps in Excel (Table of Content)

 This completes 3D Map creation from Power Maps in Excel.

-3D Power Map has a different Home menu as we have regular Home menu option for the simple workbook.
+3D Power Map has a different Home menu as we have a regular Home menu option for the simple workbook.
 3D Map’s Home menu is shown below.

 We can create a video as well by clicking on Create video icon.